Shipping

 CRYSTALLIZATION

 Nearly all honey will eventually crystalize (go hard, or "candy") as a result of the sugar to water ratio and the pollen content of the honey.
 Some honey will go hard quickly, some will take a very long to crystallize, and a rare few types will never go hard.
-This is a natural process and has no effect on the taste or quality, although some people prefer their honey one way or the other.
+This is a natural process and has no effect on the quality, although some people prefer their honey one way or the other, since texture has an impact on flavour.
 You can re-liquify the honey by gently heating it (in a hot water bath, on a sunny window sill, etc) and periodically stirring it.
-We don't recommend microwaving your honey to decrystallize it as this destroys the flavour of your honey.
+We don't recommend microwaving your honey to decrystallize it as this destroys the flavour and natural bio-activity of your honey.

 Jar Frosting